Are Italian HX coffee machines a good choice?

 Do I need an expensive coffee grinder?

-No. All grinders that I sell are capable of grinding for great espresso.
+Even the base Baratza Sette 30 (at under $400) is more than capable of the consistent grinding needed for great espresso.
 My advice is to start with machine selection, choose your dream machine, then find a grinder to suit your total budget.

 What espresso accessories do I need?